Not "why can't this student do the task?" but "where does this task break down?"

 When a student shuts down, acts out, or stares at a blank page, the instinct is to look at the student.
 What's wrong with them?
 Are they trying?
 Do they care?

-Dr. Russell Barkley, one of the leading researchers on ADHD and executive function, describes the core challenge clearly: students with ADHD don't have a deficit in knowing what to do.
-They have a deficit in doing what they know, particularly when tasks require holding information in mind, switching between demands, or sustaining effort without immediate feedback.
+Dr. Russell Barkley, one of the leading researchers on ADHD and executive function, puts it this way: students with ADHD don't have a deficit in knowing what to do.
+They have a deficit in doing what they know, when tasks require holding information in mind, switching between demands, or sustaining effort without immediate feedback.

 Barkley, R.A.
 (2012).
 Executive Functions: What They Are, How They Work, and Why They Evolved.
 Guilford Press.